-This is Day 7 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
+This is Day 7 of the 14-Day Gratitude Challenge where you practice gratitude for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Gratitude Challenge tasks and posts.

 Hey everyone, welcome to Day 7 of our 14-day gratitude challenge! 😀 We have finally reached the mid-point of the challenge!
 How time flies, aye? 😉

 As of the posting of this task, I’m actually on my flight from Glasgow to Singapore.
 I’ve pre-written this task and scheduled it to go live on Day 7 of the challenge, so all is well.
 Much gratitude to WordPress’ scheduling function which makes it possible for the challenge to run undisrupted despite my travel! 🙂

 In Day 16: Appreciate Yourself of Be a Better Me in 30 Days Program, I assign participants the task of self-love, where they assess their level of self-love, write a list of 30 things (or more) they appreciate about themselves, and finally write a letter of appreciation to themselves.